Jake Fraley Player Props: Reds vs. Padres

 Jake Fraley At The Plate

-- Fraley has picked up a hit in 62.5% of his 64 games this year, with multiple hits in 23.4% of those games.
+- Fraley has picked up a hit in 63.1% of his 65 games this year, with multiple hits in 24.6% of them.

-- He has gone deep in 15.6% of his games this season, and 4.7% of his plate appearances.
+- He has gone deep in 15.4% of his games this season, and 4.6% of his chances at the plate.

-- In 48.4% of his games this season, Fraley has picked up at least one RBI.
-In 12 of those games (18.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- Fraley has had an RBI in 31 games this year (47.7%), including 12 multi-RBI outings (18.5%).
+He has also driven in three or more of his team's runs in five contests.

+- He has scored in 20 of 65 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.